GARDEN IN THE WOODS

 Purchase Tickets in Advance

 You must purchase tickets online, in advance of your desired entrance time.
-There are no same-day tickets online or at the gate.
+Same-day tickets may be purchased online until an hour before any time slot, but not at the gate.
 We are admitting a limited number of people in each time slot; you may need to purchase tickets in sequential time slots to accommodate your party.
 On the ticketing page, you will be asked to give the name and phone number of every person for whom you are buying a ticket; "guest of" is not permissible, given the state’s requirements.

 For Members of Native Plant Trust